Medicare (Canada): History

-Prior to the Second World War, health care in Canada was privately funded and delivered, with the exception of services provided to the sick poor that were financed by local governments.
+Prior to World War II, health care in Canada was privately funded and delivered, with the exception of services provided to the sick poor that were financed by local governments.
 The traumatic experience of the 1930s left many Canadians in challenging financial situations.
 As personal financial situations deteriorated, the municipal governments were overwhelmed.
 Though the provinces provided relief payments for food, clothing, and shelter, additional medical costs were beyond the capacity of most of the provincial budgets.
 Many Canadians were not receiving adequate medical care, and those that did were overwhelmed with the associated costs.
 As such, preventable diseases and deaths were still common occurrences.

 Ten years of economic depression, followed by six years of worldwide war, formed the social context of ambitious federal Green Book proposals.
 In a bid for unprecedented cooperation between the federal and provincial governments, these initiatives formed the foundations of a national program for social security, including provisions for health insurance.
 However, the failure to come to a consensus on the required allocation of tax resources at the Dominion-Provincial Conference in August 1945 precluded adoption and delayed subsequent action.
 Although the Green Book proposals were not adopted, they effectively created an appetite for government-funded health services.

-Following the Green Book proposals, Saskatchewan in 1947 and Alberta in 1950, under provincial governments led by the Co-operative Commonwealth Federation and the Social Credit party respectively, led initiatives to implement publicly funded health care at the provincial level.
+Following the Green Book proposals, Saskatchewan in 1947 and Alberta in 1950, under provincial governments led by the Co-operative Commonwealth Federation (CCF) and the Social Credit party respectively, led initiatives to implement publicly funded health care at the provincial level.
 The first implementation of public health care at the federal level came about with the Hospital Insurance and Diagnostic Services Act (HIDS), which was passed by the Liberal majority government of Louis St. Laurent in 1957, and was adopted by all provinces by 1961.
 The HIDS implemented a high degree of federal regulation of the provincial health systems.

 The fight for a broad publicly funded system began at the provincial level, and was originally led by Saskatchewan Premier Tommy Douglas and the CCF, who won the 1960 Saskatchewan general election on a campaign promise of publicly funded health care, over the opposition of the medical profession.
-When Douglas resigned to become the leader of the new federal New Democratic Party in 1961, the task of implementing Medicare fell to Woodrow Stanley Lloyd, who succeeded Douglas as premier.
+When Douglas resigned to become the leader of the new federal New Democratic Party (NDP) in 1961, the task of implementing Medicare fell to Woodrow Stanley Lloyd, who succeeded Douglas as premier.
 Lloyd overcame considerable public opposition to the plan, including a strike by the province's doctors, who withdrew their services from the public in opposition to the proposed medicare plan.
-The resolution of the dispute was assisted by mediation by a British Labour peer, Lord Stephen Taylor, who had been involved in the development of the National Health Service in Britain.
+The resolution of the dispute was assisted by mediation by a British Labour peer, Lord Taylor, who had been involved in the development of the National Health Service in Britain.